SNAP Eligibility Calculator — Nevada

-What are the SNAP income limits in Nevada?
+What is the SNAP food stamps income limit for Nevada?

 How much SNAP can 1 person get in Nevada?